ocbe-uio/trajpy/README.md

 ## Basic Usage Example

 ### Using the Graphic User Interface (GUI)
+Since the version 1.4.4 we moved the user interface to a separate package named `trajpy-ui`.

 Open a terminal and execute the line bellow
 ```bash
 python3 -m trajpy_ui.ui
 ```
 Check the respository [trajpy-ui](https://ocbe-uio.github.io/trajpy-ui/) for more details about the GUI.

 ### File formats